Information for new Berliners

 Worth knowing:

-• A quarter of Berlin’s city area are forests and parks, almost a tenth is lakes, rivers and canals.
+- Almost one third of Berlin’s city area are forests and green spaces, almost a tenth is lakes, rivers and canals.

-• People from about 170 nations shape the capital’s thriving atmosphere.
+- People from more than 190 nations shape the capital’s thriving atmosphere.

 What do new Berliners have to consider when moving to Berlin?